International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.binding.https.md

 ```

-### 2.9 The provider `negotiations/:id/cancellation` resource
+### 2.9 The provider `negotiations/:id/termination` resource

 #### 2.9.1 POST

-The consumer connector can POST a [ContractNegotiationCancellationMessage](./message/contract.negotiation.cancellation.message.json) to verify an agreement.
+The consumer connector can POST a [ContractNegotiationTerminationMessage](./message/contract.negotiation.termination.message.json) to terminate a negotiation.
 If the negotiation
 state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ## 3 Consumer Callback Path Bindings